primeseven1/Rubiks-Cube-Scrambler/README.md

 Pyraminx,
 and Megaminx

-If you want to compile this yourself, download SFML 2.5.1 from here: https://www.sfml-dev.org/download.php
+If you want to download SFML, download it here: https://www.sfml-dev.org/download.php

 Make sure you compile the pch.h if you want to use the precompiled header